omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - athletes can still find out if a workout is hidden if they previously have the workout and go and schedule it for a future date past the current hidden date.
 It will then show on the calendar as being hidden and they will know that workout is scheduled
   - don't plan on doing anything to address this
+- workouts are currently displayed on user homepage in order of date they were created in the database.
+  - if they were created on same day they are then ordered by which one was created first.
+- buttons in the dropdowncontainerworkoutbuttons must be input type=submit to show properly. if its just a button it won't display correctly
+- can't get rid of the window reload function on workout_detail because it calls a model function

 ## Functionality to add:
-- form textareas extend pass the workoutcontent border on small screens. need to fix this
-- get rid of the window reload function on workout_detail and move it to a js file or something.
-- check results display on workoutinstance_detail.html for general workouts with no time results
-- need to find a good style for the search submit button on workout_list.html
+- add auto run of mainsite_most_recent_workout.py every day at some specified time.
+- create a "share workout" button to share this workout with others by username
 - add "change unhide date" page and link for coaches
-- still haven't changed edit_result.html or edit_result view for cardio workouts
 - center content on following pages:
   - all registration templates except login
-- remove create movement link in sidebar
-- add create movement popup on create workout page
 - need to change help text on repeat frequency etc. to make it more clear when scheduling workouts
   - will repeat XX number of days + the day you already have selected (starting on a monday plus repeating 5 days will repeat saturday)
-- move text on bottom of create_workout.html page to center
 - add an "add workout to others profiles" on a workouts page if you are a coach
   - allows you to add a workout from one athlete to another or to yourself.
 - add tag to workouts for is_named workout and name, then add ability to filter by them
 - created settings/questions page that contains basic questions to help user experience
   - initial workout gender, initial cardio movement etc.
-- workouts are currently displayed on user homepage in order of date they were created in the database.
-  - if they were created on same day they are then by which one was created first.
 - can create leaderboard on each movement page as well
 - change strengthresultform to take setsxrepsxweightxunits and a comment instead of just result text
   - this will help with tracking progress later.